-2.0 Recent legislation and planning regulations have changed the way in which we plan for the future.
+Recent legislation and planning regulations have changed the way in which we plan for the future.
 The key document containing planning policies and future development proposals is now called a Local Plan.
 It is intended to replace core strategies and site allocation documents and to become the document that plays a key role in guiding investment and decisions made in the Development Management process.
-Additional guidance may be set out in supplementary planning documents, commonly known as SPDs.
+Additional guidance may be set out in Supplementary Planning Documents, commonly known as SPDs.
 Together all the planning documents adopted by a local authority form a council's 'Local Development Framework' (see Glossary).

-How can you get involved in plan-making?
+How you can get involved in plan-making

-- 2.1 Early and meaningful engagement and collaboration with individuals, neighbourhoods, local organisations and businesses is essential in the development of a Local Plan.
-The Borough Council and the City Council are keen that a wide section of the community should be proactively engaged, so that the Joint Local Plan, as far as possible, reflects a collective vision and a set of agreed priorities for the sustainable development of the area. - 2.2 A range of methods and techniques will be used to involve the communities of both local authorities.
-Details of the methods of community involvement to be used at each stage of Local Plan preparation are set out in Tables below.
-These methods have taken into account the outcomes of Newcastle-Under-Lyme Borough Council's public consultation exercise in 2012 to determine the scope and methods to be used in public consultation on site allocations and local planning policies1. - 2.3 If you don't want to get involved, but you do want to know what's going on and what stage a policy document has reached, or what progress has been made towards the completion of each plan making stage then you can view the Local Plan programme published on each council's website, this fulfils the role of the councils' Local Development Scheme. - 2.4 Planning policy can also be set out in Neighbourhood Plans, but the decision to prepare such plans is not the responsibility of the local authority.
-This rests with a Town or Parish Council or Neighbourhood and Business Forums.
+- Early and meaningful engagement and collaboration with 2.1 individuals, neighbourhoods, local organisations and businesses is essential in the development of a Local Plan.
+The borough council and the city council are keen that a wide section of the community should be proactively engaged, so that the Joint Local Plan, as far as possible, reflects a collective vision and a set of agreed priorities for the sustainable development of the area. - A range of methods and techniques will be used to involve the communities of both local authorities.
+Details of the methods of community involvement to be used at each stage of Local Plan preparation are set out on page 12.
+We also recognise that there are groups with existing communication networks in their areas, such as Parish and Town Councils, Residents Associations and Locality Action Partnerships.
+These groups can be key contributors in increasing awareness at the local level, particularly in the rural area. - If you don't want to get involved, but you do want to know what's going on and what stage a policy document has reached, or what progress has been made towards the completion of each plan making stage then you can view the Local Plan programme published on each council's website, this fulfils the role of the councils' Local Development Scheme (see Glossary).

+2.4 Planning policy can also be set out in Neighbourhood Plans (see Glossary), but the decision to prepare such plans is not the responsibility of the local authority.
+This rests with a Town or Parish Council or Neighbourhood and Business Forums (see Glossary).
 The methods of communication that are adopted for these types of plan will be at the discretion of these lead bodies.